gasproni/queryiteasy/README.md

        System.out.println("About to commit and leave the transaction!");

 }); // The transaction ends here.
-If no exceptions it will be committed automatically.
+If no exceptions it will be committed automatically, otherwise it will be rolled back.
 ```

 Things to notice: